 Araman pulls this in Neverwinter Nights 2: Mask of the Betrayer after you win your Crusade against the Fugue Plane.
-Considering you've killed him once already, and your party likely consists of four 30th-level characters, this qualifies him as Too Dumb to Live: one troper reported that he died the moment his speech ended.
+Considering you've killed him once already, and your party likely consists of four 30th-level characters, this qualifies him as Too Dumb to Live.

 Liquid Ocelot in Metal Gear Solid 4.
 Even after having most of his forces wiped out, from his Metal Gears being destroyed to his elite soldiers being essentially lobotomized after the destruction of the Patriots (long story), he still faces Snake in one final, climactic boss battle atop Outer Haven.

 Liquid in Metal Gear Solid is another great example.
-After losing his standing army, all his allies and Metal Gear with no hope of attaining any of his initial objectives, he survives getting a missile to the face (the very same missile that ruined the super weapon on him).
-Assuming they are going to be hit by an air strike and die anyway he decides take out the frustration on Snake.
-He sets up an elaborate death trap to kill Snake's girlfriend involving a piece of dynamite, has a fist fight on top of the super weapon with Snake to prove his superiority (even though as previously stated he took a missile to the face, said missile was also strong enough to knock out Snake, the one who fired it).
-After Snake defeats him he seemingly falls to his death yet still manages to chase them in a machine gun car fight.
-Then after surviving a car crash he still crawls after Snake ready for murder.
+After losing his standing army, all his allies, and Metal Gear, with no hope of attaining any of his initial objectives, he survives getting a missile to the face (the very same missile that ruined the super weapon on him).
+Assuming they are going to be hit by an air strike and die anyway, he decides to take out the frustration on Snake.
+He sets up an elaborate death trap to kill Snake's girlfriend involving a piece of dynamite, then has a fist fight on top of the super weapon with Snake to prove his superiority (even though, as previously stated, he took a missile to the face, said missile was also strong enough to knock out Snake; the one who fired it).
+After Snake defeats him, he seemingly falls to his death, yet still manages to chase them in a machine gun car fight.
+Then, after surviving a car crash, he still crawls after Snake, ready for murder.
 Only then does he finally die from a virus he received upon first coming into contact with Snake, meaning his entire encounter was one last stand even before losing everything else.

 In Winx Club, near Valtor's end, he is humiliated by the Winx, loses most of the spells he stole, is abandoned by the Trix, and is nearly crushed by all the water of Lake Roccaluce.
 He survives and kidnaps the Specialists in order to lure the Winx to Andros and kill them with his last stolen spell, the Spell of the Elements.
 He ends up losing that and then loses control of his body to the Ancestral Witches before Bloom finishes him off.